-Causes of Myocardial Infarctions
+Causes of Myocardial Infarction

 There are many contributing factors that can increase the risk of having a heart attack – many of which can be modified to reduce this risk.

 to take the

 Clients experiencing an MI may also experience shortness of breath (labored breathing), nausea and vomiting, sweating, pale cool “dusty” skin, and anxiety.
 It is important to note that some of these symptoms may go unobserved by certain populations including diabetics and women who either may not consider their condition critical or not feel it at all due to reduced sensation.

-When an MI occurs the heart tissue will undergo significant stress as a result of poor blood flow to its cells.
-This can lead to necrosis of tissues including the cardiac muscles which can release a key protein called troponin which is a gold standard clinical manifestation of patients having a MI.
+When an MI occurs, the heart tissue will undergo significant stress as a result of poor blood flow to its cells.
+This can lead to necrosis of tissues including the cardiac muscles which can release a key protein called troponin which is a gold standard clinical manifestation of clients having a MI.

-This may present as ST elevation which suggests no oxygen supply to the heart or potentially hyperkalemia which becomes confirmed by a positive troponin level.
+This may present as ST elevation, which suggests no oxygen supply to the heart or potentially hyperkalemia which becomes confirmed by a positive troponin level.
 ST depression or T wave inversion may also indicate low oxygen supply in the heart suggesting a partial blockage or hypokalemia.

-Some patients may not have troponin elevations that becomes clinically significant that may still require further evaluation.
-Clinicians can run a stress test on these patients to ensure they are in a stable condition.
-One stress test method involves having their patients exercise by running on a treadmill while monitoring their EKG and chest pain.
-Upon changes to their ST wave or onset of chest pain the stress test should be discontinued to prevent a critical event.
+The stress test should be discontinued after changes to their ST wave or onset of chest pain to prevent a critical event.
 Another stress test that can be utilized involves injecting a nuclear dye marker into the arteries which can be visualized to assess for blockage.
-These dyes or contrast can be extremely toxic to the kidneys which can lead to acute kidney injury or chronic kidney disease.
+These dyes or contrast can be extremely toxic to the kidneys, leading to acute kidney injury or chronic kidney disease.

-Patients should be encouraged to drink plenty of water after the procedure to dilute the dye.
-Patients with an allergy to iodine – where the allergy involves more than just facial flushing – should not be given contrast.
+Clients should be encouraged to drink plenty of water after the procedure to dilute the dye.
+Clients with an allergy to iodine – where the allergy involves more than just facial flushing – should not be given contrast.
 Kidney function should be monitored with contrast use with a serum creatine – a Scr > 1.3 or a CrCL < 30 ml/hr serves as a potential contraindication to dye use.

 During my exam, I could literally see and hear him going over different areas as I was answering my questions.